Kneser graphs are Hamiltonian: Analysis via gliders: dynamic properties

 For the bitstrings~$x$ and~$y$ shown in Figure~\ref{fig:coupled}~(a) and~(b), respectively, we have $V(x)=V(y)$, but $Z(x)\neq Z(y)$, as the train sizes of the equivalence classes of gliders of speed~1 appear in different cyclic order, so $x$ and~$y$ lie on different cycles.

 It seems that one should be able to give a complete combinatorial interpretation of the set of cycles of the factor~$\cC_{n,k}$ defined in~\eqref{eq:factor} via the speed sets of gliders, their train composition, and the relative distances of the trains, but unfortunately we do not have such an interpretation.
-Specifically, given two vertices~$x$ and~$y$ with the same train compositions $Z(x)=Z(y)$, in general we do not have an efficient way to decide whether $x$ and~$y$ lie on the same cycle, other than computing $f^t(x)$ for $t=0,1,\ldots$ and checking if $y=f^t(x)$ holds for one of them.
+Specifically, given two vertices~$x$ and~$y$ with the same train compositions $Z(x)=Z(y)$, in general we do not have an efficient way to decide whether $x$ and~$y$ lie on the same cycle, other than computing $f^i(x)$ for $i=0,1,\ldots$ and checking if $y=f^i(x)$ holds for one of them.

 We can also derive the following somewhat coarser condition from Lemma~\ref{lem:Vx-invariant}.
-It uses the total number of gliders~$\nu(x)$ defined in~\eqref{eq:nu}, which can be computed very easily as the number~$d(x)$ of descents in~$x$ by Lemma~\ref{lem:trans}, without invoking the somewhat intricate glider partition introduced in Section~\ref{sec:glider}.
+It uses the number of gliders~$\nu(x)$ defined in~\eqref{eq:nu}, which satisfies $\nu(x)=|V(x)|$, and which can be computed very easily as the number~$d(x)$ of descents in~$x$ by Lemma~\ref{lem:trans}, without invoking the somewhat intricate glider partition introduced in Section~\ref{sec:glider}.

 \begin{lemma} For any $x\in X_{n,k}$ and any vertex~$y$ on the cycle~$C(x)$, we have~$\nu(x)=\nu(y)$ and consequently $d(x)=d(y)$.
 In words, the number of descents is invariant along each cycle. \end{lemma}